Bowrna/bowrna.github.io/README.md

-I have crafted my own page using Jekyll with Sustain theme.
+I have crafted my page using Jekyll with Sustain theme.